Invariance of Immersed Floer cohomology under Maslov flows: Introduction

-where $E_{t_-}^{t_+}$ is an operator acting by multiplication by some power of $q$ in each graded piece, see Definition \ref{ongen}, $A(t)$ is the area of the small strip connecting $v_{t,\mp}$ with $v_{t,\pm}$ and, as usual, the count is a signed count weighted by the areas of the disks.
+where $E_{t_-}^{t_+}$ is an operator acting by multiplication by some power of $q$ in each graded piece (see Definition \ref{ongen}) $A(t)$ is the area of the small strip connecting $v_{t,\mp}$ with $v_{t,\pm}$ and, as usual, the count is a signed count weighted by the areas of the disks.
 In the case that the immersion stays self-transverse, we identify the Maurer-Cartan solution spaces and the Floer cohomology for small times.

 \begin{theorem} {\rm (Invariance for self-transverse families)} Let $(X,\omega_0)$ be a compact, rational, simply-connected symplectic manifold as above and